adkelley/javascript-to-purescript/tut07/README.md

   "friends: " <> show friends <> "  }"
 ```

 Not only is this ugly, but it violates the DRY (Don't repeat yourself) principle, by repeating virtually the same concatenation pattern four times!
-Fortunately, we can DRY this up with the help of a fold.
+Fortunately, we DRYed this up with the help of a fold.

 Like pattern matching, folds are ubiquitous in FP.
 We use them to reduce any structure that is foldable, as in concatenating a list or array of strings into a single string.
 Below is the type signature for `foldr`: